 - Size: 7 1/2 Inches

 - Ring Gauge: 40

 - Number of Cigars Released: 150 Boxes of 25 Cigars (3,750 Total Cigars)

 - Number of Cigars Smoked for Review: 3

-The cigar itself is thicker than a Lancero and feels like it in your hands.
+The cigar itself is thicker than a typical lancero and feels like it in your hands.
 Covered in a slightly mottled dark espresso brown wrapper, it is smooth to the touch and has a bit of oil present.
-It is perfect when squeezed, with a not too spongy feel.
+It is great when squeezed, with a not too spongy feel.
 The wrapper smells like a combination of spices, peanuts, earth and coffee.
 It also has a pigtail, which looks great on the vitola.

-The First Third starts with a nice amount of spice on the tongue and lips, along with notes of dark chocolate, earth, leather, coffee and a tiny amount of black pepper.
-The spice dies down almost totally by the middle of the First Third — still there, but WAY less.
+The first third starts with a nice amount of spice on the tongue and lips, along with notes of dark chocolate, earth, leather, coffee and a tiny amount of black pepper.
+The spice dies down almost totally by the middle of the first third — still there, but way less.
 There is a noticeable sweetness that is also in the background, but it stays there for the entire third.
-Strength is fairly nonexistent at this point, say a strongish mild or Mild + if you prefer.
+Strength is fairly nonexistent at this point, say a stronger mild.

 - The Exclusivo Lancero is the first limited edition that Viaje has released in the Lancero vitola, although he does offer them in the Platino Lancero.

 - However, it most likely will not be the last, as there are rumors of a release called the Trifecta, which would include 10 cigars of three different blends in the same box, one of the blends is supposedly this same Exclusivo Lancero.

 - As mentioned above, this is an event only release, so the only way you can get them is to walk into the store and buy them.